For Underserved Populations

-The Roth Award has been created specifically for programs that address the needs of underserved populations.
+The Roth Award, the fifth Celebrating Solutions Award, is dedicated specifically for programs that address the needs of underserved populations.
 These programs provide services to those who are identified as such based on characteristics that include age, race, ethnicity, gender, faith, disabilities, low socio-economic status, non-English speaking, sexual preference, and surprisingly, victims from economically-comfortable suburban areas who traditionally do not know how to avail themselves of services or who are too ashamed to find them.
 In general, there is a lack of resources for these specific populations, or the individuals have difficulty accessing available resources.

 One award will be presented annually, in addition to the other four Celebrating Solutions Awards.
 Institutions that have applied in previous years are welcome to do so again.
 Eligible programs may be nominated for both the Celebrating Solutions and the Roth Awards, but would only receive one $10,000 grant.

 The application period for the 2018 Roth Award has closed.

 - The program’s primary focus must address the issue of intimate partner violence.

 - The nominated program, the agency or organization, and the core components of the program being nominated must have been operating for a minimum of three (3) years (established no later than September 2009 for the 12-13 award year.)
 The program must be in existence when the nomination is made.

 - The program must be part of a non-profit 501(c) (3) or government agency.